 Architecture and Urban Development

-Ottoman architecture blended Islamic, Byzantine, and Persian styles.
-Magnificent mosques like the Süleymaniye Mosque in Istanbul and palaces such as Topkapi Palace symbolized the empire’s wealth and artistic excellence.
+Ottoman architecture blended Islamic, Byzantine, and Persian traditions to create a distinctive urban identity.
+Magnificent mosques such as the Süleymaniye Mosque in Istanbul, along with grand palaces like Topkapi, stood as powerful symbols of the empire’s wealth, artistic refinement, and political authority.

 Trade and Global Connections